Ongoing Projects

 Microbiome Engineering

 We employ top-down and bottom-up approaches to microbiome engineering to design robust and resilient microbial consortia capable of efficiently degrading biomass to target products.
-Using state-of-the-art molecular and computational biology tools, we focus on understanding the underlying microbial interactions in microbial consortia to inform process optimization and hence improve the overall performance of the bioengineered systems.
+Using state-of-the-art molecular and computational biology tools, we focus on understanding the underlying microbial dynamics and interactions in microbial consortia to inform process optimization and hence improve the overall performance of the bioengineered systems.